 - a.
 [Figure 2-3] Sonatica's marketing dashboard graphically displays key performance indicators linked to its product lines. - b.
-Each performance variable is a marketing metric, a measure of the quantitative value or trend of a marketing activity or result. - c.
-Only a few metrics should be shown on a marketing dashboard so that managers aren't overwhelmed with too much information. - d.
+Each performance variable is a marketing metric, which is a measure of the quantitative value or trend of a marketing activity or result. - c.
+Only a few metrics should be shown on a marketing dashboard so that managers aren't overwhelmed with too much irrelevant data. - d.
 Today's marketers use data visualization, which presents information about an organization's marketing metrics graphically so marketers can: - Spot deviations from plans. - Take corrective actions. - e.
 Data visualization tools include graphs, maps, charts, spark line graphs, and others, and provide a snapshot of how parts of a business are performing. - f.
-[Figure 2-3A] Website Traffic Sources. - The color-coded perimeter of the pie chart shows the three main sources of website traffic. - Each of eight specific sources represented as one slice in the pie. - Referral sites at 47%, of which: - Sonatica's Facebook visits comprise 15 percent of website traffic. - Up from a month ago (as shown by the vertical line). - Search engines at 37 percent. - Direct traffic at 16 percent.
+[Figure 2-3A] Website Traffic Sources. - The color-coded perimeter of the pie chart shows the three main sources of website traffic. - Each of eight specific sources represented as one slice in the pie. - Referral sites at 47%, of which: - Sonatica's Facebook visits comprise 15 percent of website traffic. - Up from a month ago (as shown by the vertical line). - Search engines at 37 percent. - Direct traffic at 16 percent. - g.
+[Figure 2-3B] Sales Performance by SBU. - The spark lines: - Are the wavy lines in the far left column. - Show the 13-month trends of Sonatica's strategic business units.